serrif/website/main/staff.md

 tagline: We're a modern, creative community.
 ---

 We strive to have an effective, reliable, and supportive staff team.
-Careful selection and management is evaluated in those of authority.
+Careful selection and management is invested in those of authority.
 {: .usa-font-lead }

 Effective relationships with our members is a building block of our architectural environment.